akilaabesinghe/Final_Project_BIOL7180/README.md

 <font color="#4E9A06">}</font>
 align</pre>

-If you want to change the Alignment model you can use thse commands.
+If you want to change the Alignment model you can use thse commands (Just copy and replace these commands to Alignment.sh).
 In our scripts we used L-INS-i mehod (Most acurate method).

 *L-INS-i (probably most accurate; recommended for <200 sequences; iterative refinement method incorporating local pairwise alignment information):
 <pre>mafft --localpair --maxiterate 1000 --clustalout all_sequence.fasta>Alignment.aln</pre>